jan-bogaerts/mark/src/generated/mdc_double_compress.md

     - Available models are fetched from gpt-service.
     - Initial value is obtained from gpt-service using getDefaultModel function.
     - When value is changed, it is saved to gpt-service using setDefaultModel function.
-# MarkdownCode > components > body > editor
-- Editor component uses monaco editor npm package to display markdown text.
-- Text for editor is retrieved from project service.
-- Theme, font, and font-size retrieved from theme-service and applied to editor.
-- Project service monitored for text changes.
-- User changes in editor saved to project service.
-- Editor monitored for events:
-  - onDidFocusEditorWidget: editor reference stored in selection service.
-  - onDidBlurEditorWidget: if selection service references this editor, editor reference set to null.
-  - onDidChangeCursorPosition: if selection service references this editor, position-tracking service updated with new cursor position.
-  - onDidChangeCursorSelection: if selection service references this editor, subscribers of selection-service informed of selection change.
-- Editor always occupies all available space.
 # MarkdownCode > components > body > results view
 - Results-view component is at the bottom of the main body, showing results from registered transformers.
 - Each transformer creates a tab at the top left of the view, displaying a results-view-tab component.